What is Lead the Cause?

 Will we need to bring bedding?

-For those attending the Austin event, attendees will need to bring their own sheets or sleeping bags, pillows and blankets to go on the beds.
+For those attending the Austin event, attendees will need to bring their own sheets or sleeping bags, pillows, blankets, and towels.